This moth is a very strong flier, but would only make its way to

 Named for the small eye-spot in the hindwing, this moth has a wide

-distribution and is probably common in your county.
+distribution and is probably common in Ontario County.

-I regularly see them on Prince Edward Island in eastern Canada, and they are reported
+I regularly see them on Prince Edward Island, and they are reported as far south as Florida.

 See Hemaris comparison to help distinguish